Skip to content

 To monitor a pattern automatically:

-2. Select Create alert from the pattern row actions.
+2. Select Create alert in the panel header.

 3. Configure the alert conditions and notification settings.

-You can also configure alerts to trigger when new templates appear, enabling proactive detection of new error patterns without manually inspecting logs.
+You can also configure alerts that trigger when new templates appear, enabling proactive detection of new error patterns without manually inspecting logs.
 This is especially useful after deployments.

 Automate error detection workflows